Tripsiir/UH-stat-bioinf/MS2-database-search/README.md

 ## Quick overview

-First, the precursor mass is used a mass filter to select potential peptide candidates from the database.
+First, the precursor mass is used a mass filter to select potential peptide candidates from the target and decoy databases.
-Next, the experimental peaks are matched against in-silico derived b- and y-ion m/z values derived from the chosen peptides, i.e. theoretical to observed spectrum matching.
+Next, the experimental peaks are matched against in-silico derived b- and y-ion m/z values derived from the selected peptides, i.e. theoretical to observed spectrum matching.
-Each peptide is given a score reflecting its similarity to the experimental spectrum.
+Each peptide is given a score reflecting its similarity to the experimental spectrum by simply counting the number of matching peaks.
-The same procedure is repeated for the decoy database in order to generate the distribution of scores that would be expected for random (incorrect) matches.
+The highest scoring peptides are selected as the target/decoy peptide spectrum match (PSM).
-Then, these scores are used to assign a pseudo-p-value to the peptide scores.
+The PSM's are ranked and an FDR value is assigned based on the relative ordering of the decoy and target scores.
-Finally, the selected peptide is searched for in a protein database (.fasta) to find the most likely original protein.
+Finally, the selected peptides are searched for in a protein database (.fasta) to find the most likely original protein.

 # Dependencies
 - numpy